How Much is Your Mortgage Note Actually Worth?

-A higher interest rate makes up for the risk involved with a buyer whose credit score may not be stellar or whose job may not be stable.
+Higher interest rates make up for the risk involved with a buyer whose credit score may not be stellar or whose job may not be stable.
 Ideally, interest rates should be between 7.5% and as high as 12%.
-But, keep in mind they cannot exceed the maximum usury law of the state where the property was purchased, as that would make the note worthless.

-Even though a borrower might be able to modify their loan and secure a different interest rate on their note, an investor will be purchasing a note “as is.”
-An investor has no guarantee that a loan modification is feasible.
+Even though a borrower might modify their loan and secure a different interest rate, an investor purchases a note “as is,” with no guarantee that modifying a loan is feasible.

-What is the payback period of the note and is there a balloon payment?
+What is the payback period of the note?
+Is there a balloon payment?

 The longer the term, the less valuable the note.
-Investors don’t typically want to be tied into a 30-year investment.
-Shorter term notes – 5 years – in which an investor can recoup their investment faster, are worth more making the value of mortgage notes more.
+Investors don’t typically want to be tied to a 30-year investment.

 Does the Perfect Note Exist?

-In short, the answer to this question is ‘no.’ If the perfect note existed, you probably wouldn’t be selling it!
+The short answer to this question is “No.” If a perfect note existed, no seller would part with it!

-Sometimes, the redeeming aspects of a note balance out the negative ones.
-We must accept that other negative aspects are simply an unchangeable fact of the note.
-Investors must make adjustments for ITV (investment to value).
-ITV refers to the amount an investor can prudently invested based on the “as is” value of the note.
+Investors must accept that other negative aspects are simply unchangeable facts of a note.
+Investors make adjustments for ITV (investment to value) accordingly.
+ITV is the amount an investor can prudently invest, based on the “as is” value of the note.

 Obtaining title insurance and filing an affidavit of a lost note can resolve the problem of a loan with missing paperwork.